 Our ambition is that one day no one in the UK will go hungry or live in poverty.
 We know this is a tall order, but we strive towards this day.
 To achieve this, we need to have resources in place for times to come.
 Regular gifts can help us plan for the future and ensure that money is available where it is needed most, allowing us to provide sustainable projects that have a lasting impact.

 Becoming a Friend

-You don’t have to do something big to have a life changing impact.
-By becoming a Friend of The Trussell Trust your regular donations will help us make a real difference to many thousands of people lives.
-Together we will fight the obscenity of hunger and poverty, and be there so that no one need face crisis alone.
+You don’t have to do something big to have a life-changing impact.
+By becoming a Friend of the Trussell Trust your regular donations will help us make a real difference to many thousands of people lives.
+Together we will fight the obscenity of hunger and poverty, and be there so that no one need to face crisis alone.

 A special welcome

 As a Friend, you will receive a warm welcome from us.
-When you join, we will send you our Friends pack, which contains a special gift of friendship.
-We hope this will be a daily reminder of how your friendship is helping us grow.
-We will also keep you updated throughout the year on our latest work and special projects.
+We will keep you updated throughout the year on our latest work and special projects.

 Now, more than ever, we need more friends to regularly support our vital work.
-Through regular gifts we can fund new projects, such as our More Than Food initiative, designed to develop new services at Foodbanks, helping people out of crisis faster.
+Through regular gifts we can fund new projects, designed to develop new services at food banks, helping people out of crisis faster.